f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/134.png

-In the "policy" section, we can learn all the information about our protection and its settings, as well as about each attack type.
+In the "policy" section notice the protection settings, as well as options for diferent attack types.

 .. figure:: _figures/135.png

-More detailed information on attack types can be found in Section 5 below.
+More detailed information on attack types can be found in the Section 5 below.

 4. Review the JSON via Postman
 *******************************

-If you prefer to use Postman to review the JSON, go back to Postman and send the **Get JSON** request:
+Now let's access the same configuration using the API; back in Postman send the **Get JSON** request:

 .. figure:: _figures/136.png

-The response will retrieve the JSON containing all the Essential App Protect instance information:
+This response will return the JSON containing all of the Essential App Protect instance configuration:

 .. figure:: _figures/137.png

-The returned JSON provides some general information on subcription_id, user_id, and instance name, as well as all configuration details (CNAME, FQDN, etc) and protection settings.
+Notice parity of the EAP JSON "configuration" section with what you were seeing in the UI, plus some additional detail such as the subcription_id, user_id, and instance name.
+Of course, as expected the config details (CNAME, FQDN, etc) and protection settings are the same.

 .. figure:: _figures/169.png